Gilles Deleuze: Reception

 In the 1980s and 1990s, almost all of Deleuze's books were translated into English.
 Deleuze's work is frequently cited in English-speaking academia (in 2007, e.g., he was the 11th most frequently cited author in English-speaking publications in the humanities, between Freud and Kant).
-Like his contemporaries Foucault, Jacques Derrida, and Jean-François Lyotard, Deleuze's influence has been most strongly felt in North American humanities departments, particularly in literary theory, where Anti-Oedipus and A Thousand Plateaus are oft regarded as major statements of post-structuralism and postmodernism, though neither Deleuze nor Guattari described their work in those terms.
-Likewise in the English-speaking academy, Deleuze's work is typically classified as continental philosophy.
+In the English-speaking academy, Deleuze's work is typically classified as continental philosophy.

 However, some French and some Anglophone philosophers criticised Deleuze's work.

 According to Pascal Engel, Deleuze's metaphilosophical approach makes it impossible to reasonably disagree with a philosophical system, and so destroys meaning, truth, and philosophy itself.
 Engel summarizes Deleuze's metaphilosophy thus: "When faced with a beautiful philosophical concept you should just sit back and admire it.
 You should not question it."

 American philosopher Stanley Rosen objects to Deleuze's interpretation of Nietzsche's eternal return.

 Vincent Descombes argues that Deleuze's account of a difference that is not derived from identity (in Nietzsche and Philosophy) is incoherent.

 Slavoj Žižek states that the Deleuze of Anti-Oedipus ("arguably Deleuze's worst book"), the "political" Deleuze under the "'bad' influence" of Guattari, ends up, despite protestations to the contrary, as "the ideologist of late capitalism".